rockandruby/shopping_cart/README.md

 Below simple example how it works:

- def your_step
+ `def your_step

   return redirect_to :back unless check_step(:your_step)

   //do some code

- end
+ end`

  `def add_your_step

    //do some code

    update_step(:your_step)

    redirect_by_step(:your_step)

  end`
-So

- You should add the following association for your user model "has_many :orders, :class_name => 'ShoppingCart::Order'".
+ You should add the following association for your user model `has_many :orders, :class_name => 'ShoppingCart::Order'`.

- Cart can process any product type quantity, you just need to add the following association to your product model(e.g. Book, Magazine etc.)
-"has_many :order_items, :class_name => 'ShoppingCart::OrderItem', as: :productable".
+ Cart can process any product type quantity, you just need to add the following association to your product model(e.g. Book, Magazine etc.) `has_many :order_items, :class_name => 'ShoppingCart::OrderItem', as: :productable`.
 Also your model must have 'price' attribute.

-You form should include following fields: hidden field "name='model' value='your model class'" e.g. "value='@book.class'". text field "name='quantity'" and hidden field "name='id' value='@book.id'".
+You form should include following fields:
+ `hidden field "name='model' value='your model class'" e.g. "value='@book.class'"`.
+ `text field "name='quantity'" and hidden field "name='id' value='@book.id'"`.
 For instance,

- =form_tag(shopping_cart.order_items_path, class: 'form-inline') do =text_field_tag(:quantity, '', class: 'form-control', type: 'number', required: true, min: 1) =hidden_field_tag(:id, @book.id)
+ =form_tag(shopping_cart.order_items_path, class: 'form-inline') do

+   =text_field_tag(:quantity, '', class: 'form-control', type: 'number', required: true, min: 1)

+   =hidden_field_tag(:id, @book.id)

    =hidden_field_tag(:model, @book.class)

    =submit_tag

  = link_to('cart', shopping_cart.order_items_path)